shadps4-compatibility/shadps4-game-compatibility/README.md

 **Use the comment section only for reporting changes on a new release**
 - This isn't a place for discussion or support requests.
 Only comment when you want to report about new major releases, any off-topic comments will be deleted.
 - When updating a report, do it by providing a log.
 Comments reporting changes without a log will not be considered.
+If you're updating your own post on a new release, do it by adding a comment with your log rather than editing your original post.
+This way it will be easier for us to know if there was an update in your report.

 ## Information: